 My favorite tour to recommend for Champagne is the small group tour by The Tour Guy.
 It offers a visit to both Reims and Epernay, as well as a visit to two different champagne houses (including one small family owned house).

-Check out The Tour Guy Champagne Tour here (and remember to use FRUGALFIRST5 for your 5% discount).
+Check out The Tour Guy Champagne Tour here (and remember you will receive a 5% discount if you use this link).

 Normandy and Mont St Michel